ddk376/Reddit-Clone/README.md

 Optimzation of N+1 queries
-Reduced querying of children comments from O(n**2) to O(n) Implements polymorphic votable on posts and comments with unsigned integer `+1` and `-1` member route to upvote posts and comments
+Reduced querying of children comments from O(n**2) to O(n) Implements polymorphic votable on posts and comments with unsigned integer `+1` and `-1` member route to upvote/downvote posts and comments